Lava-Goat/colderCall/README.md

 [GNU Affero General Public License v3.0](LICENSE)

-Copyright © 2026 Jon-Erik G. Storm
+Copyright © 2026 Jon-Erik G. Storm, Inc., a California Corporation Doing Business As "Lava Goat Software"

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.